 Horter Investment Management was founded in 1991 by CEO and president Drew Horter under the name Horter Asset Management.
 It changed to its current name in 2006.
 Drew Horter still principally owns the firm.

-Horter Investment Management generally doesn’t require a minimum account size, with the exception of a $50 minimum annual fee for non-discretionary accounts.
+Horter Investment Management generally doesn’t require a minimum account size, with the exception of a $50 minimum quarterly fee for non-discretionary accounts.

 Services Offered by Horter Investment Management